Graduate with Service Distinction!

-NEXT ORIENTATION for NEW ENROLLEES: Spring 2013!
-Send an e-mail to firstname.lastname@example.org. to receive details when they become available.
+NEXT ORIENTATION for NEW ENROLLEES: Fall 2014!
+Dates will be posted here when they become available.

-The Center for Community Engagement is proud to launch the CNU Engage Service Distinction Program in the 2012/13 academic year.
+The Center for Community Engagement is proud to administer the CNU Engage Service Distinction Program.
 This exciting program provides the foundation and framework for CNU students to commit themselves to lives of service to local, state, national and global communities.
 The Service Distinction is awarded to students who have committed themselves to serving their communities and recognizes four distinct aspects of engagement.

 - Volunteer activities within the community;